Navigating the rules and regulations regarding super contributions can be confusing (to say the least).

 The Carry-Forward Rule

-One way to increase your before-tax contributions limit is to utilise the carry forward rule.
+One way to increase your before-tax contributions limit is to utilise the carry forward rule for concessional contributions.

 Australians who have a total super balance under $500,000 on June 30 of the previous financial year are entitled to top up their super over the concessional contribution cap with the unused amount from the previous year.

 Unused amounts are valid for only five years, after which they expire.

 For instance if you received $20,000 in concessional contributions in 2020/21 (when the cap was set at $25,000), you can add the unused $5,000 to the standard contribution cap of $27,500 in any financial year up to 2025/26.
 However, if your super balance was over $500,000 at 30 June of the previous financial year, the unused contributions do not carry forward.